 Today, game-changing advances in technologies, a new generation of end-users, rising labor costs, and shifting metrics demand that CIOs reconsider how they measure their success.
 Robotic Process Automation (RPA), chatbots, artificial intelligence (AI), and other rapidly maturing technologies have already lowered the number of cases that require service desk attention, opening the door for forward-thinking managers to trim budgets, free-up resources for other IT projects, and resolve more cases.

-CAI recently explored this quickly changing landscape in a webinar entitled “Service Desk 2025.”
-Advisory Account Executive Louis Marchesani drew a clear roadmap of where we are today, how the service desk is “shifting left,” and what we can expect over the next five years.
+CAI explored the quickly changing landscape of the service desk to draw a clear roadmap of where we are today, the benefits of “shifting left,” and what we can expect in the future.

 What is Service Desk at present?